-This curriculum describes all regulations concerning the joint study in Bioinformatics and Computational Biology at the University of Fribourg and the University of Berne.
-It is based on the Fachkonvention BEFRI im Fachbereich Informatik signed on January 13, 2012 and the regulations of the Faculty of Science as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences, which entered into force on February 2, 2004 (hereafter called the Regulation for short).
+This curriculum describes all regulations concerning the joint study in Bioinformatics and Computational Biology at the University of Fribourg and the University of Bern.
+It is based on the Fachkonvention BEFRI im Fachbereich Bioinformatik signed on January 13, 2012 and the regulations of the Faculty of Science and Medicine as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences et de médecine, which entered into force on February 2, 2004 (hereafter called the Regulation for short).